 There are a few things to be aware of when you’re considering buying an Elvie.

 - The pumps can spill if you bend over while using the pump, so your movement is somewhat restricted.
-(Comparison to Willow: This is also true with the Willow when using their reusable container; however, Willow’s bags are spillproof.
-The bags can get expensive if you use them exclusively, though.)

-- Elvie’s bottles are 5oz (150ml) ; if you typically pump more than that on one side, you would need to switch out the bottles during your pumping session.
+- Elvie’s bottles are 5oz (150ml); if you typically pump more than that on one side, you would need to switch out the bottles during your pumping session.

 - The Elvie is obviously at a higher price point than many breast pumps.

-Will the Elvie Work for Everyone?
+Will the Elvie work for everyone?

 Elvies come with 24mm and 28mm breast shields.
 You can also purchase 21mm breast shields separately.
-(See more information on how Elvie suggests measuring your nipples here.)

-Tips and Tricks for Using an Elvie Pump
+Tips and tricks for using an Elvie Pump

 Here are a few tips to using the pump from veteran Elvie users:

 - Using the app frequently during pumping sessions can sometimes impact the battery life of the pump.
-If you find the pump isn’t staying charged as long as you’d like, try limiting the use the app.
+If you find the pump isn’t staying charged as long as you’d like, try limiting use of the app.

 - Make sure that your bra is tight enough.
 Sometimes a tighter bra is needed to allow the pump to “latch” correctly.